 Hostinger Outshines DreamHost in Every Category

 DreamHost is a very good hosting provider, with plenty of features and decent performance.
 If this was a comparison of DreamHost versus most other hosting providers on the market, I’m sure it would have fared better.
-Overall, its Shared Unlimited plan is hard to beat and especially valuable for web developers managing multiple landing pages and small sites for clients.
+Overall, its shared hosting plans are hard to beat and especially valuable for web developers managing multiple landing pages and small sites for clients.

 Take a look at the comparison table below to see how these two hosts fared against each other: